We encourage and facilitate active learning so our students can be competent, confident and independent learners.

 When do SI sessions start?

-SI sessions began early in the semester, so be sure to bring your class schedule to your first day of class so they can accommodate as many students as possible when scheduling sessions.
+SI sessions begin early in the semester, so be sure to bring your class schedule to your first day of class so they can accommodate as many students as possible when scheduling sessions.

 How often should I attend?